Cloudlynx/docs/gettingstarted.rst

 SSH keypairs are used to access instances securely without specifying a password each time.
 A keypair can be used for multiple instances that belong to the same project.

+.. sidebar:: **Note:**

-**Note:** To access a Linux-based instance for the first time, it must be accessed using an SSH keypair.
+   To access a Linux-based instance for the first time, it must be accessed using an SSH keypair.
 This applies to the Linux images provided by Cloudlynx only.

 .. _create-keypair: